AgrPaavan/flutter-chat-app/README.md

 ## APK Download and Installation

-You can download the latest APK file from the [Releases](https://github.com/agrpaavan/chat-app/releases) section of this repository.
+You can download the latest APK file from the [Releases](https://github.com/agrpaavan/flutter-chat-app/releases) section of this repository.

 ### Installation Instructions

 1. **Download the APK**:
-   - Go to the [Releases page](https://github.com/agrpaavan/chat-app/releases) and download the latest APK file.
+   - Go to the [Releases page](https://github.com/agrpaavan/flutter-chat-app/releases) and download the latest APK file.

 2. **Install the APK**:
    - Ensure that installation from unknown sources is enabled on your device:
      - Go to `Settings` > `Security` > `Install unknown apps` and enable the option for your file manager or browser.
    - Open the downloaded APK file on your device and follow the prompts to install the app.

-## Usage

-1. Open the app on your device.
-2. Sign in or register a new account.
-3. Start a chat with other users.
-4. Use the report and block features to manage interactions.

 ## Contributing

-Contributions are welcome!
-Please follow these steps to contribute:
+Feel free to fork this repository and make improvements or suggest features!

 1. Fork the repository.
 2. Create a new branch for your changes.